Specialist: Communication and Interaction

 Expressive Language

-• The child or young person may communicate through behaviour.
+• communicate through behaviour.

 Receptive Language